-For the Three Months Ended March 31, 2010 2009 Cash distributions paid to noncontrolling interest: Limited partners of Enterprise Products Partners \$ 334.5 \$ 232.4 Limited partners of Duncan Energy Partners 10.6 6.4 Limited partners of TEPPCO 72.7 Joint venture partners 6.8 7.7 Total cash distributions paid to noncontrolling interest \$ 351.9 \$ 319.2 Cash contributions from noncontrolling interest: Limited partners of Enterprise Products Partners \$ 417.1 \$ 304.6 Limited partners of Duncan Energy Partners 0.2 Limited partners of TEPPCO 1.6 Joint venture partners (2.2) Total cash contributions from noncontrolling interest \$ 417.3 \$ 304.0
+For the Three Months Ended March 31, - 2010 2009 Cash distributions paid to noncontrolling interest: Limited partners of TEPPCO \$ \$ 91.4 Limited partners of Duncan Energy Partners 10.6 6.4 Joint venture partners 6.8 7.7 Total cash distributions paid to noncontrolling interest \$ 17.4 \$ 105.5 Cash contributions from noncontrolling interest: Limited partners of TEPPCO \$ \$ 1.6 Limited partners of Duncan Energy Partners 0.2 Joint venture partners (2.2) Total cash contributions from noncontrolling interest \$ 0.2 \$ (0.6)

-Cash distributions paid to the limited partners of Enterprise Products Partners, Duncan Energy Partners and TEPPCO (prior to the completion of the TEPPCO Merger on October 26, 2009) primarily represent the quarterly cash distributions paid by these entities to their unitholders, excluding those paid to the Parent Company.
+Cash distributions paid to the limited partners of Duncan Energy Partners and TEPPCO (prior to the completion of the TEPPCO Merger on October 26, 2009) primarily represent the quarterly cash distributions paid by these entities to their unitholders.
+Cash contributions from the limited partners of Duncan Energy Partners and TEPPCO (prior to the completion of the TEPPCO Merger on October 26, 2009) primarily represent proceeds each entity received from the issuance of units.